serenity-is/docs/getting_started/README.md

 > You can add Serenity libraries to any .NET project with NuGet.

-> It is also possible to add Serenity as a GIT submodule to your project and keep it always up to date with sources.
+> It is also possible to add Serenity as a GIT submodule to your project and keep it always up to date with source codes.

 > We'll cover these and more in other chapters.